BoxXV/boxxv.github.io/_posts/2020-04-28-concurrency-in-c-cookbook-asynchronous-parallel-and-multithreaded-programming-review.md

 ### Chapter 9: Collections

 9.1.
 Immutable Stacks and Queues
+- Problem, Solution, Discussion, See Also

 9.2.
 Immutable Lists
+- Problem, Solution, Discussion, See Also

 9.3.
 Immutable Sets
+- Problem, Solution, Discussion, See Also

 9.4.
 Immutable Dictionaries
+- Problem, Solution, Discussion, See Also

 9.5.
 Threadsafe Dictionaries
+- Problem, Solution, Discussion, See Also

 9.6.
 Blocking Queues
+- Problem, Solution, Discussion, See Also

 9.7.
 Blocking Stacks and Bags
+- Problem, Solution, Discussion, See Also

 9.8.
 Asynchronous Queues

 9.9.
 Throttling Queues

 9.10.
 Sampling Queues

 9.11.
 Asynchronous Stacks and Bags

 9.12.
 Blocking/Asynchronous Queues
+- Problem, Solution, Discussion, See Also

 -----